alexandra-simeonova/drafts/content-guidelines.md

 ### Tables

 Use tables when content needs comparison or to organize small bits of information.
-Keep in mind that in Markdown it is not possible to break up the content of a table cell into separate lines or bulletpoints, therefore tables are not useful when they contain long sentences or lists.
+Keep in mind that in Markdown it is not possible to break up the content of a table cell into separate lines or bullet points, therefore tables are not useful when they contain long sentences or lists.

 You can find an example of a table in the [Styles](#styles) section of this document.